carlosranoya/inject/README.md

 ## Dependency injection package for Golang

-***Inject*** is a real-time dependency injection package for Go, based on struct tags and built on top of Go reflect package.
+***Inject*** is a runtime dependency injection package for Go, based on struct tags and built on top of Go reflect package.

 ## Some Features